Enable/Disable "how ask works"

 Prognosis of testicular cancer varies according to its type and stage, but it is generally very good.
 In Australia, as of 2010, the overall five-year survival rate for testicular cancer at the point of diagnosis is 98%.
 For those who survive the …

-Testicular cancer can be categorised based upon the type of cell it originates from.
-The types of testicular cancer include germ cell tumours, such as seminomas and non-seminomas, stromal tumours and other cancers from other areas of the body …
+Testicular cancer can be categorized based upon the type of cell it originates from.
+The types of testicular cancer include germ cell tumors, such as seminomas and non-seminomas, stromal tumors and other cancers from other areas of the body …